hargoniX/bachelor/thesis/thesis.typ

 4. As the descriptor at RDT is already initialized as a read, simply advance RDT and the `rx_index`.
    This gives the hardware a new read descriptor to work with and maintains the second invariant.

-On top of this the driver implements a batching mechanism that repeats the procedure up to a certain batch size in order to increase performance.
+On top of this, the driver implements a batching mechanism that repeats the procedure up to a certain batch size in order to increase performance.

 The structure of the TX queue is the same as the RX one, except that the registers are called TDBAL, TDBAH, TDLEN, TDH, and TDT.
 However, the structure of the descriptors themselves is drastically different.
-The read ones contain a large amount of meta information this time as can be seen in @adv_tx_read, the relevant pieces for our basic configuration
+The read ones contain a large amount of meta information this time, as can be seen in @adv_tx_read, the relevant pieces for our basic configuration
 are:
 1. The Packet Buffer Address, it points to the data that we wish to send.
 2. The PAYLEN, it contains how large the packet is as a whole.
 As we again only use single descriptor packets this has the same value as DTALEN.
-3. The DTYP contains what kind of descriptor we are using since the hardware also supports a legacy format.
+3. The DTYP contains what kind of descriptor we are using, since the hardware also supports a legacy format.
 This is always set to the advanced format in our driver.
 4. The DCMD is a bit set for a series of options, the relevant ones for our configuration are:
-   1. DEXT which indicates that we use advanced descriptors as well
+   1. DEXT which indicates that we use advanced descriptors as well.
-   2. RS which makes the hardware report the status of the descriptor by setting the DD bit
+   2. RS which makes the hardware report the status of the descriptor by setting the DD bit.
-   3. IFCS which makes the hardware compute the Ethernet CRC frame checksum for us
+   3. IFCS which makes the hardware compute the Ethernet CRC frame checksum for us.
-   4. EOP which has the same semantics as in receive descriptors
+   4. EOP which has the same semantics as in receive descriptors.
 5. The STA which has a single relevant field, the DD bit with the same semantics as in receive descriptors.

 The procedure to send a packet is very similar to the receive one, we insert a read descriptor at the beginning of the